 The initial afterschool programs for children in Japan were implemented at the end of World War II.
-The Afterschool Children's Clubs Project (AS Clubs Project), which is designed to provide care for children of working parents, is currently being expanded across the country by the Ministry of Health, Labour and Welfare (MHLW2).
+The Afterschool Children's Clubs Project (AS Clubs Project), which is designed to provide care for children of working parents, is currently being expanded across the country by the Ministry of Health, Labour and Welfare (MHLW).
 The main purpose of the project is to provide safety for children.
 As the AS Clubs project is under the jurisdiction of MHLW, it is intended to be offered only for elementary students whose parents both work full time.
 In other words, this project does not cover middle and high school students or students of any age who have only one parent who is working.
-These restrictions show that many limitations exist that hamper the ability to provide support to children and youth.
+These restrictions show that many limitations exist that hamper the ability to provide support to children and youth during the hours after school.
+A new strategy is needed to support children and youth.